Student ServicesTesting Center

 Adult Education Students must take the Test for Adult Basic Education (TABE) before starting class.
 This test helps us understand your beginning level, so you can be registered for the correct classes.

-- The TABE is offered Monday through Friday starting at 9 a.m. and will be offered on a walk-in basis.
+- The TABE is offered Monday through Friday starting at 9 a.m. and will be offered on an appointment basis.
 Test takers must arrive by 9 a.m. if they wish to take the full TABE exam in one sitting.
-Testing will administer sections of the TABE until 1 p.m. at which time offerings of the assessment will stop.
+Testing will administer full sessions of the TABE until 1 p.m. at which time offerings of the assessment will be given in single sections.

 - The three parts of the TABE are Reading Comprehension, Language Arts and Math.